Financial support

 Sutherland Page Trust Funding

-The Sutherland Page Trust aims to provide financial support to students who are facing disadvantage and are at risk of discontinuing their studies due to financial hardship.
-Bursaries provided by the trust typically support the remaining years of the student's current course, with amounts ranging from £500 to £5,000 per year depending on the extent of financial need.
-Funding will begin to be paid from the 2024–25 academic year onwards and is intended to help with long-term financial needs.
-If you are currently in urgent need of funds please apply to the discretionary hardship fund.
+The Sutherland Page Trust provides financial support to students who are facing disadvantages and are at risk of discontinuing their studies due to financial hardship.
+The bursaries typically support the remaining years of the student's current course, with amounts ranging from £500 to £5,000 per year, determined by the extent of financial need.
+This round of applications is for financial support starting the academic year 2025/26.

-Please note that we cannot offer funding for the first year of undergraduate study (including those who are entering directly into the second year).
-Applications related to online courses are also not considered by the trust.
-The eligibility criteria are detailed below:
+Please note that funding is not available for the first year of undergraduate study, including students entering directly into the second year.
+The eligibility criteria is detailed below:

 • Biological Sciences